garden-io/garden/docs/reference/module-types/exec.md

     # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
     cleanupCommand:

     # The maximum duration (in seconds) to wait for a local script to exit.
-For persistent dev mode commands,
-    # this is the maximum duration to wait for the `statusCommand` to return a 0
-    # exit code, if it's set.
     timeout:

     # Environment variables to set when running the deploy and status commands.